 6. Website behavior

-VOC can also include customer behavior, including how consumers interact with your site and emails, and buying history.
+VOC can also include customer behavior, including how consumers interact with your site and emails and buying history.
+Session recording software helps in getting a full recording of users' activity on your website so that it becomes easy to spot any pain points that users are facing.
 This is also important data for personalized marketing.

 When collecting VOC data, questions can include:

 - When did you realize you needed a product like this?

 - Any concerns or hesitations in working with us?

 - Did you consider alternatives?